0xSpaceShard/starknet-devnet/README.md

 }
 ```

-## Lite mode
+## Lite Mode

-Runs the Devnet in a minimal lite mode by just skipping the block hash calculation.
+Runs Devnet in a minimal lite mode by just skipping the block hash calculation.
 This is useful for testing purposes when the block hash is not needed.

 ```
 $ starknet-devnet --lite-mode